grafana/grafana-operator/docs/docs/planning/proposals/004-grafanafolder-parent-folder-management.md

 ## Decision Outcome

-We will implement this proposal by combining both options, simmilar to the way we handle this topic in alert rule groups.
+We will implement this proposal by combining both options, similar to the way we handle this topic in alert rule groups.
 Both `parentFolderUID` and `parentFolderRef` will be available (mutually exclusivity validated by the CR spec).

 ## Related discussions